 The idea of a mobile camper came about in 1946 after America received an influx of post-war technological advancements.

-Boler found it difficult to enter the American market, however, and in the early ’70s were joined by the M trailer company called Scamp.
-The original 1968 Boler design was implemented in the U.S. in 1971 and camping enthusiasts flocked to the new age of cross-country travel.
+Boler initially found it difficult to enter the American market.
+However, in the early ’70s, Boler America rebranded and became Scamp.
+They implemented the original 1968 Boler design in the U.S. in 1971, and camping enthusiasts flocked to the new age of cross-country travel.

-Unlike aluminum models, the 13-foot Boler was composed of two molded fiberglass halves to create a waterproof seal, which made the fiberglass travel trailers super light and mobile.
-The internal housing contained a sink with a hand pump, refrigerator, stove, sleeping for four, and a rear dinette nestled between seating that could double as a double bed.
-It was the epitome of cozy camping at an affordable price, and the egg shape marked it as a true Boler/Scamp and provided a visual reminder that camping is truly a family affair.
+Unlike aluminum models, the 13-foot Boler was composed of two molded fiberglass halves sealed together.
+This made the fiberglass travel trailers super light and mobile.
+The internal housing contained a sink with a hand pump, refrigerator, stove, sleeping for four, and a rear dinette nestled between seating that could double as a twin bed.
+It was the epitome of cozy camping at an affordable price.
+The egg shape marked it as a true Boler/Scamp and provided a visual reminder that camping is truly a family affair.
 The retro design, which is still present in models produced today, hooks people from all around the world.
 See how their made in the video from Scamp Trailers below.

-That’s not the case with fiberglass.
-This material is strong, durable, and provides a seamless fit which makes fiberglass travel trailers ideal.
-Doors and windows seal better to fiberglass, and the material offers better insulation than metal.
-So if you’re traveling in cold weather, you’re likely to stay warmer in a fiberglass travel trailer, and if you’re traveling in the summer, you’ll be cooler.
+Fiberglass is strong and durable.
+Doors and windows seal better with fiberglass, and the material offers better insulation than metal.
+If you’re traveling in cold weather, you’re likely to stay warmer in a fiberglass travel trailer.
+On the other hand, if you’re traveling in the summer, you’ll be cooler.
 Worried about the kids playing too close to the camper?
 Not a problem with fiberglass travel trailers.
 They can hit the siding with a baseball bat and it won’t leave a dent.
-Of course, laminates peel off easier on the smooth finish, and fiberglass is more expensive than aluminum – an important consideration in today’s thrifty economy.
+However, fiberglass is more expensive than aluminum— an important consideration in today’s thrifty economy.

 Now that you’ve learned about the cult of fiberglass travel trailers, if you’re in the mood to experience trailer camping yourself, take a look at this fiberglass travel trailer beauty based in Atlanta, Georgia.
 Robin the Tab TQ Teardrop RV rental awaits a fun adventure with you soon!